Formation of mega-parsec giant radio sources from hosts residing in dark matter halos with normal hot baryonic gas fractions: Introduction

+Active galactic nuclei (AGN) jet feedback, particularly in cluster environments, has been widely studied with hydrodynamic (HD) and magnetohydrodynamic (MHD) numerical simulations \citep{omma04, gaspari11, li15, weinberger17, weinberger23, guo18, duan20, ehlert23, dominguez-Fernandez24}.
+The evolution of radio jets on galactic scales is also extensively explored in simulations, especially regarding the morphological distinction between Fanaroff--Riley type I and II sources \citep{tchekhovskoy16, massaglia16, massaglia22, perucho19, perucho22, perucho23, yates23}.
+However, simulations addressing the formation of GRSs remain rare (no MHD simulation of a GRS existed until 2024, as noted by \cite{oei24a}).
+Recently, MHD simulations have been applied to study the formation of GRSs \citep{duan25, giri25a, giri25b}.
+Focusing on the formation of GRSs in cluster environments with virial masses of $\rm 10^{14} M_\odot$, \cite{duan25} presented a study of key jet parameters---such as power, energy composition, and magnetic field structure for the GRS jets---using MHD simulations.
+We briefly summarize the results as follows:

+(i) The most significant parameter is jet power, which exhibits a "lower power--larger bubble'' effect: for a fixed total energy ($\rm 2.06\times10^{59} erg$), lower-power jets tend to produce larger radio sources.
+This occurs primarily because high-power jets are injected with higher internal pressure, causing them to expand laterally and penetrate less deeply into the ambient medium.
+Additionally, higher-power jets dissipate their energy more rapidly in the early stages via adiabatic losses.

+(ii) The magnetic field structure also has a significant impact: strong poloidal fields hinder radio lobe growth, a result also reported by \cite{chen23}.
+The influence of energy composition is less pronounced than that of jet power or magnetic field structure.

+(iii) All simulated low-power jets ($\rm 10^{-4} - 10^{-3} L_{Edd}$) from low-spin black holes can produce GRS-scale ($> 0.7$ Mpc) sources, where $\rm L_{Edd}$ is the Eddington luminosity of the central black hole.
+Analysis of the power--linear size (P--D) diagram shows that jets with a power of $\rm \sim 5 \times 10^{-4} L_{Edd}$ (corresponding to a jet duration of 200 Myr in \cite{duan25}) and an initially sufficient toroidal magnetic field yield radio sources that best match current observations.

+\cite{giri25a} and \cite{giri25b} show that Mpc scale radio sources formed in all of their simulations, which varied in jet power and the location of the jet base in a triaxial medium.
+This suggests that GRSs may be more common than previously believed.
+However, these simulations have not focused on the formation of GRSs in different local gas environments.
+In this study, we use numerical simulations to investigate whether forming GRSs requires a low-density gas environment (i.e., a low baryonic gas fraction) within dark matter halos of varying masses.
+The results could be tested by future observations aimed at probing the gas environment of GRSs.

-This letter is structured as follows.
+This paper is structured as follows.
 In Sect. \ref{section2}, we describe the basic methodology.
-In Sect. \ref{section3}, we present an investigation of GRS formation in galaxies with varying masses and hot gas baryonic fractions.
+In Sect. \ref{section3}, we present an investigation of GRS formation in galaxies with varying masses, hot gas baryonic fractions, density profiles and jet properties.
 Finally, in Sect. \ref{section4}, we summarize the key findings.